DOWNLOAD OUR FREE PRINTABLE PACKING LIST!

 There are times when backpacks are better than wheeled bags.
 If you’re going on an adventurous trip, learn how to choose the best travel backpack.

-As you’re headed to South America, use a stylish carry-on, such as the Osprey Ozone, which is a personal favorite.
-Keep in mind that many international budget airlines have a carryon bag allowance of 55cm x 40cm x 20cm.
+As you’re headed to South America, keep in mind that many international budget airlines have a carryon bag allowance of 55cm x 40cm x 20cm.
 Check your airline’s individual baggage rules and regulations in advance.

 Use packing organizers.
 Do you want to know the ultimate tool to travel in a carryon?
 PACKING CUBES!
 They changed everything for me and thousands of other travelers.
 See my packing tutorial on how to use them!
 Trust me, they are a must!